This post may contain affiliate links. Please read our disclosure policy.

-This cauliflower au gratin recipe will make everyone a cauliflower lover.
+Believe me when I say that this recipe will make everyone a cauliflower lover.
 I think it’s the homemade cheese sauce that no one can resist.
-The tender cauliflower is coated in a gruyere and white cheddar cheese sauce, then baked to get a crispy, golden-brown top.
+The tender cauliflower is coated in a gruyere (also an ingredient in my scalloped potatoes recipe and potatoes au gratin!) and white cheddar sauce, then baked to get a crispy, golden-brown top.
+SO good!

 See recipe card below this post for ingredient quantities and full instructions.